ericburger/crossbardocs/pages/docs/Home.md

+# Crossbar.io Documentation

-Welcome to the Crossbar.io documentation.
-Take a look at the [project homepage](http://crossbar.io/) if you haven't.
+Welcome to the Crossbar.io reference documentation.

 ## How it works